 Nurturing relationships with listeners takes time, of course, and it’s not easy to convince listeners to fall in love with a radio brand.

-But other than wringing hands, wishing and hoping for the ratings service gods to smile on you each month, what’s a manager to do?
+But other than wringing hands, wishing, and hoping the ratings service gods smile each month, what’s a manager to do?

 Here’s a unique approach, based on a mathematical concept that appears in nature and increasingly in marketing, advertising, and social media.

 A foraging animal tends to stay in a relatively small area, hunting for food or grazing on grass.
-When it has used up the source of food, it will move on in a seemingly random direction searching out their new spot.
+When it has used up the source of food, it will move on in a seemingly random direction searching out a new spot.
 And so on.

 However, study it in greater detail, and it is not nearly as random as it appears.